12.9 Foster Adoptive Home Case Management

 2. Children currently placed in the home;

-4. Review of any prior action plans developed during the re-evaluation, foster/adoptive home review, or the child specific waiver panels; and
+4. Review of any prior action plans developed during the re-evaluation, and foster/adoptive home review.

 6. Assess foster/adoptive parents' knowledge and understanding of safe sleep practices when the family or household includes any infant(s) up to one (1) year of age.